 Methodology: QuEChERS method for extraction followed by LC-MS/MS was used to determine the concentrations.
 The levels were compared with the maximum residues limits (MRLS) of EU/Codex.

 Results: All samples had detectable residues levels ranging from 0.025 to 0.575 mg kg-1.
 Box plot showed a right skewed distribution, but without outliers.
 Data were further subjected to standardized normal distribution statistics that revealed that 19 and 28 farms produced tomatoes that satisfied EU and Codex, respectively, MRL limits.
 When the general use of imidacloprid was assumed to be uniform among all KOSFIP farms including unregistered farms, 62.9% and 92.92%, were within EU and Codex MRL limits, respectively.
-Most farmers used GAP recommended for tomatoes production, although there were 11 and 2 farms with tomatoes whose residues exceeded the EU and Codex, respectively, MRL limits.
+Most farmers used GAP recommended for tomatoes production, although there were 11 and 2 farms with tomatoes whose residues exceeded the EU and Codex limits, respectively, MRL limits.

 Conclusion: The currently recommended rates of application of imidacloprid and post application pre-harvest period should be upheld, while intensifying extension services, regular training and surveillance to ensure all farms adopt GAP and meet regulatory residue limits.